Elevation: 11,296 ft

 But the ridge towers do finally end at a point where the ridge turns hard

 left/north.
 You’ll have your eyes on that ridge turn as you struggle with the ridge traverse, hoping and praying that you’ll eventually reach it.
 It takes about an hour of hard work to reach the turning point.
 Life gets immeasurably easier now.
 The final 0.5 mile descent to the ridge saddle is a straightforward Class 2 scramble with some rocky ridge outcrops to navigate.
 This section of the ridge traverse takes less than 20 minutes to complete.
-The remainder of the North Ryan Peak-to-Griswold Peak ridge traverse is covered in the South Ridge Route of Griswold Peak discussion.
+The remainder of the North Ryan Peak-to-Griswold Peak ridge traverse is covered in the south ridge discussion for Griswold Peak.